 The Bush Bands Program brings together two of Central Australia’s premier music industry events.
 The Bush Bands Bash and Bush Bands Business provide specifically selected Indigenous musicians from remote communities across Central Australia an opportunity to hone their music and performance skills, gain industry knowledge and put it all to practise at an impressive concert in front of thousands.
 The program runs annually and has resulted in a number of great outcomes for Indigenous music including identifying and supporting young Indigenous band managers and creating opportunities for Bush Bands to tour nationally.

-Desert Rain Band
+Simpson Desert Band

 Check out the videos from the 2016 Bush Bands Bash